yandex-qatools/htmlelements/README.md

 Create blocks of elements
 -------------------------
-For example, let's create block for the search form on page http://www.yandex.com:
+For example, let's create a block for the search form on the page http://www.yandex.com:

     import org.openqa.selenium.support.FindBy;
     import ru.yandex.qatools.htmlelements.annotations.Block;